-- BEd degrees: at least four subjects at a performance level 4. - National Diplomas: at least four subjects at performance level 3. - Acceptance is subject to available capacity according to the student Enrolment Plan (SEP).
+- BEd degrees: at least four subjects at a performance level 4. - National Diplomas: at least four subjects at performance level 3.

 Please verify specific and additional requirements per programme as indicated in the prospectus.

 ACCEPTANCE IS SUBJECT TO AVAILABLE CAPACITY ACCORDING TO THE STUDENT ENROLMENT PLAN (SEP)